spectrocloud/librarium/content/docs/14-troubleshooting/30-pcg.md

 # Scenario - No Progress After Creating the Container Manager
-Suppose the PCG events in Palette display no progress after the specific event, `Created container manager`.
+If the PCG events in Palette display no progress after the specific event, `Created container manager`.

-The issue can occur when the gateway installer VM fails to connect to the Spectro Cloud API, [https://api.spectrocloud.com](https://api.spectrocloud.com), to download the installation artifacts.
+This issue can occur when the gateway installer VM fails to connect to the Palette API endpoint and download the installation artifacts.
 Another potential reason is that the gateway installer may not have the required permissions to store the installation artifacts in the **spectro-templates** folder.
 The installer downloads the images for the worker nodes and stores them in the **spectro-templates** folder during the cluster provisioning.
 <br />

 ## Debug Steps
 <br />

-1. Check the network connectivity from the gateway installer VM to the Spectro Cloud API.
+1. Check the network connectivity from the gateway installer VM to the Palette API endpoint, `https://api.spectrocloud.com`, or your self-hosted Palette's API endpoint.
 Ensure that no network issues or firewall restrictions are blocking the connection.

 2. Ensure you have the necessary write permissions for the **spectro-templates** folder.